-Be especially mindful of deadlines during Clearing.
+Respect deadlines Be especially mindful of deadlines during Clearing.
 There are black and white restrictions on how long places will be held open and offers extended so ensure that your child has fully understood this.
 If universities do not hear from your child within the time outlined, they may simply assume your child is not interested and withdraw the place.
 Very often, in such circumstances, that decision is irreversible, and neither you nor your child are likely to get them to put the offer back on the table.
 Universities understand that thought and consideration need to be given in accepting a place (especially if it is different from what was expected or previously planned for), but ultimately, they want their students to be very pleased to attend their universities and, if they don't feel this, they will extend the offer elsewhere (or chose to run with a smaller learning group).
 Being contactable is crucial Ensuring contact details, such as phone number, address and email account, are accurate throughout the entire UCAS process is very important but especially during Clearing - otherwise your child could miss out because details are being sent to the wrong place.

-Paul's story:

 Going through Clearing was never something I really considered - or knew much about!
 My A Level results did not entirely go to plan and I missed out on my first choice university by one grade - I remember feeling really upset.
 I tried ringing the university, but they were not willing to move on their decision.
 Although I did receive the grades to gain an offer from my insurance university - this was no longer somewhere I wanted to study.
 I decided to try Clearing.
 This was really stressful.
 It was now 11am and most of the courses through Clearing had gone.
 I remember calling a few universities - but with very little luck.
 After a few more phone calls, I eventually found a university course I liked which was still available.
 They provided me with a provisional offer over the phone and I applied.
 In hindsight, this was a huge risk, which luckily paid off - I cannot imagine studying anywhere else!
-It was only until later did I realise that Clearing places were released well before A Level results day.
+It was only until later that I realised Clearing places were released well before A Level results day.
 My advice to anyone applying to university is to check this list carefully and research some universities and courses just in case you may need to use it!
 A lot of stress could have been avoided and I might have not been so lucky.

-Results day flow chart
+Results day flow chart www.theparentsguideto.co.uk

 Other choices

 It is important to understand that university isn't for everyone.
 Some children may know straight away, whilst for others it may only become apparent during the university application process.
 An increasingly popular alternative is apprenticeships and traineeships.
 Or there are school leaver programmes which give a direct route into employment and can result in further qualifications.
 If your child needs more time to figure out their next steps, a gap year can offer breathing space.

 Apprenticeships:

 Apprenticeships combine study at college or university with work.
 If your child knows what sort of job they might like to do, this provides an ideal opportunity to go straight into the workplace whilst still formally developing their skills and gaining a qualification.
 It's certainly not an easy option - holding down a fulltime job (albeit with one or two days each week to attend university) and keeping up with studies can be tough.
-But with a salary, holiday entitlement and sick pay along with access to the university experience and no post qualification loan (their employer and the government fund all costs), it makes for an attractive proposition.
-Most apprenticeship last for about two to four years and the minimum wage is £3.90 per hour.
-There are entry requirements at four different levels, from the equivalent of five GCSE passes to the equivalent of a master's degree.
+But with a salary, holiday entitlement

+Useful links